elastic/ecs-logging/spec/README.md

 # Specification

-The specification aims to keep uniformity accross the libraries and to provide a human digestible output while producing a structured format.
+The specification aims to keep uniformity across the libraries and to provide a human digestible output while producing a structured format.

 The ordering of the next three keys must be respected in every ecs-logging library (unless the logging framework makes this impossible):

 1. `@timestamp`, base field
 2. `log.level`, log field
-3. `message`, base field
+3. `message`, base field (if present)

 With the fourth key, `ecs.version` ([core](https://www.elastic.co/guide/en/ecs/current/ecs-ecs.html) field) in the [ND-JSON](https://github.com/ndjson/ndjson-spec) output, we define the *minimum viable product* (MVP) for a log line.
 `ecs.version` must be present in case of appenders that are not adding the `ecs.version` automatically.